mattvr/dsbuild/README.md

   - Run this command from any directory to compile `src/app.ts` into `public/app.js`.

-  - This is equivalent to running `dsbuild --in src/app.ts --out public/app.js` which lets you configure the filenames used.
+- ### `dsbuild --in src/app.ts --out public/app.js`

+- You can configure the `in` and `out` flags to customize the input and output files.
+- These example values are the same as the defaults when you call `dsbuild`.

 - ### `dsbuild --watch`